tundish/blathnaid/blathnaid/tale/chapters.rst

 Dissolving
 ----------

+[NARRATOT]_

-He stood all night.
-He took in heaven at the crown of his head, and passed it down into the earth.
+    He stands all night.
+He takes in heaven at the crown of his head, and passes it down into the earth.
-Then he drew it up until he was filled again, and with it he watered the dark abyss.
+    Then he draws it up until he is filled again, and with it he waters the dark abyss.

-He remained Jack, the boy who had grown up in Jack's body.
-But now he could find himself wherever he looked.

 Time's up
 ---------

 In the morning, Jack looked down at his locket.
 But the locket shone no longer.
 And he knew he had to go.

+He remained Jack, the boy who had grown up in Jack's body.
+But now he could find himself wherever he looked.

 Evasion
 -------